Felipe-Aquino/podcast-gtk/README.md

 ![Demonstration](https://github.com/Felipe-Aquino/podcast-gtk/blob/master/demonstration.gif)

 ## About
-Is an application capable of register, save and play your podcasts, once known its feeds.
+Is an application capable of search, register, save and play your podcasts, once known its feeds or name.

 Written in Python 3.x it uses [`Python Gtk+ 3`](http://python-gtk-3-tutorial.readthedocs.io/en/latest/) as GUI, and needs the following packages: